CMU-Blockchain-Club/ethNode/installation.md

 shutdown -r now
 ```

-After running the steps above, connect to the dappNode interface using local wifi ofr a VPN.
+After running the steps above, connect to the dappNode interface using local wifi or a VPN.